 Every class session, you'll need to find a pair or group of three from within your dev team.
-Dev teams help our students get organized each week and encourage students to build community and help each other solve problems.
+Dev teams help our students get organized and encourage students to build community and help each other solve problems.
 You can find a pair from your dev team in the following ways:

 To reiterate, in-person students will use remote collaboration tools in the first course section of Introduction to Programming.
 Online students will use these tools every class session.
 All students will use Discord to ask questions and share resources, and your instructor will have specific information on what that will look like.